sekassel-research/vscode-collab-plugin/README.md

-# vscode-collab-plugin README
+# Vscode-collab-plugin

-This Extention is developed for VS-Code and other VS-Code based IDE's to Work together on projects.
+This Extention is developed for VS-Code,other VS-Code based IDE's and Code-Server to Work together on projects.

 to work with the avaliable code:

+## Set up vscode-collab-plugin

+  To work on this extension you need to run the following comands:

+    $ npm install

+   After that you can work on the extension.

+## Build .vsix file

+  To install the extension you can generate a .vsix file.
+To do this, first clone this repository, then run

-run npm install
+    $ npm install vsce
----
-to build the code:

-install vsce and run vsce package
+    $ vsce package

----
+  Once this is done you can install the extension.

 MIT License